-Life insurance with cash value is a permanent life insurance policy that includes both a death benefit and a cash value component.
+Cash Value life insurance is a permanent life insurance Policy that includes both a death benefit and a cash value component.
 Unlike term life insurance, which provides coverage for a specific period, permanent life insurance offers lifelong protection, provided premiums are paid.
 The cash value portion grows over time on a tax-deferred basis, making it a potential source of savings or investment.

 - Lifelong Coverage: Provides a death benefit that lasts your entire life, as long as premiums are paid.